Kyoto Journal Issue 91

 Florentyna Leow shares her favorite quirky doorways in Kyoto;

-Plus a selection of short fiction, and reviews of the latest Asia-related books, including our picks from Tuttle.
+Plus a selection of short fiction (read online: Cabin in the Pines by Leath Tonino), and reviews of the latest Asia-related books, including our picks from Tuttle.

 Cover by Macoto Murayama